4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 ```json
 {"code":0,"msg":"ok","data":{"data":[["aaa",11,22]]}}
 ```
 \* The api server executes the request, which can support batch requests, and the "input" field supports arrays.
-The request calculation is performed separately for each line of input.
+The request extraction is performed separately for each line of input.
 For detailed parameter formats, see [RESTful API](../reference/rest_api.md).

-\* For the description of the request result, see "3.3.8 Result description of real-time feature calculation" at the end of the article.
+\* For the description of the request result, see "3.3.8 Result description of real-time feature extraction" at the end of the article.

 ## 3. Get started with cluster version of OpenMLDB